toukkero

 Re: Fireplace comparison

 OMG, Eric!
-I thought I was OCD taking photos of all the accessories You've taken accessory photography to a whole new level!
-Great work, though, because we can see each accessory in such great detail
+I thought I was OCD taking photos of all the accessories emoticon You've taken accessory photography to a whole new level!
+Great work, though, because we can see each accessory in such great detail emoticon

-theratpack360
+theratpack360 Profile

 Legend